alexlsalt/soyouthinkyoucanfrance/README.md

 - Best & Worst Things About City
 - Pro-Tips from Past & Current Teaching Assistants

 All of the data is stored in Firebase Firestore, and each time a user inputs a French city to search, the app makes a call to the database to fetch each category's information.
-If the category is empty (i.e. no restaurants in a specified city are listed within the restaurant collection, the restaurant section of the city guide is not rendered).
+If the category is empty (i.e. no restaurants in a specified city are listed within the restaurant collection), that specific category section of the city guide is not rendered.

 ## Features

 The app itself is made up of a City Guide search functionality and a Blog.
-(Note: Blog is still under construction)

 The main City Guide SearchBox component is where of the of app's state can be found.
 I'm still working through consolidating all of the useState hooks (there are quite a few), but so far, this gets the job done, functionally.